 Every disease is going to be different and has different treatment requirements and different treatment tools.
 Again, you need to diagnose and get the right information so you can do the right thing.

-Proper pruning is another big one.
-Pruning tree badly is worse than not pruning a tree at all.
-You'll cause more problems, more disease, more malformation.
-Everybody needs to learn to prune.
 Pruning is learned best through actually getting out there and pruning your trees.
-You can read and take classes but getting out there so you can see why things are the way they are and develop those skills; develop the eye for it.
+You can read and take classes but get out there so you can see why things are the way they are and develop those skills; develop the eye for it.
 Want a step-by-step video of pruning an apple tree in winter go here.

 More Resources for Growing Fruit: